Shōnan no Kaze: Biography

 In 2022, the group collaborated with singer Koda Kumi with the song "Trust・Last", which was used as the opening theme to the Tokusatsu drama Kamen Rider Geats.
 In 2023, the group performed "Desire" for the summer movie of Geats.

 In 2025, the group provided the opening theme for the second season of anime series Grand Blue.

+On March 18, 2026 the group released the new single Ukuiuta followed that would be another new single that released on September 3, 2026 titled [Amanogawa] for the theme song for the next season of ABEMA's reality show.